This section is for:

 - graduated with a high school diploma from a Bologna-signatory (Europe) country

-- written Advanced Level, CAPE, and/or Advanced Subsidiary Examinations
+- written Advanced Level, Advanced Subsidiary, Pre-U, and/or CAPE examinations

 When do I apply for transfer credit?

 If you are a prospective or newly admitted student, you don't actually apply for transfer credit.
 On your application to McGill, you must indicate any courses you took at a CEGEP, university or other higher education institution.
 Your file will be automatically reviewed for transfer credits if you:

 - accept the offer of admission.

 If you did not indicate your previous courses when you applied to McGill, you will not receive transfer credits for them.